capitalch/trace/tracking.md

 # 27-01-2022 - 08-02-2022
 1. Security and management redefined
+2. Complete rework of authentication and user management
+3. Lib upgradation client and server and Deployment
 # 24-01-2022 - 26-01-2022
 1. Working on authentication, rework on code to convert to x-grid-prof from material-table and prime data-table
 # 21-01-2022 - 23-01-2022